-Registration helps protect investors because securities regulators will only register firms and individuals if they are properly qualified.
-Firms and individuals are registered by category-each category has different education and experience requirements, and permits different activities.
+In general, anyone selling securities or offering investment advice in Canada must register with their local securities regulator.
+Registration helps protect investors because securities regulators will only register individuals and firms if they are properly qualified.

+Individuals and firms are registered by category.
+Each category has different education and experience requirements, and permits different activities.